Christian Taylor (filmmaker)

-Christian Taylor is a British-Argentine-American screenwriter, director, and producer known for his work on the American television series Lost, Six Feet Under, Teen Wolf, Clone Wars, Resident Alien, Eye Candy and the Award-winning independent film SHOWBOY which is codirected and starred in.
+Christian Taylor (born July 17, 1968) is a British-Argentine-American screenwriter, director, and producer known for his work on the American television series Lost, Six Feet Under, Teen Wolf, Clone Wars, Resident Alien, Eye Candy and the award-winning independent film Showboy, which he codirected and starred in.
 Christian is a proud member of the LGBTQ+ community and actively works to encourage representation across Film and TV storytelling.

 Early life

 Taylor was born in London, England to an Argentine father and British mother.
 Soon after his birth, the family moved to Mexico City for three years.
 On their return to London, they lived in the culturally diverse and artistic community of Notting Hill.
 As a teenager, he went to Bedales School in Hampshire where both Daniel Day-Lewis and Minnie Driver attended.
 He did his art foundation course at the Central School of Art and Design and then moved to the United States after being accepted by New York University TIsch School of the Arts.